 Another quite interesting aspect which makes us think is meritocracy.
 We are instilled through the most different ways that a meritocratic society is important.
 Alain de Botton however raised the idea that according to this maxim if we achieve something good we deserve it; but if we achieve something bad we also deserve that?
 So that brings a huge weight of negative connotation whenever we fail or we don’t achieve what we dreamed about or worked for.
 All this gives a derogatory impression about ourselves.

 That’s why we find so many mindfulness and spirituality and nature living books and lectures.
 These are ways of disconnecting from comparison with human beings and absorbing the inner “self” and relate with something not humanized which leads to a bigger relaxation.

-So the great sense of all this is to understand what really is our own idea of success, of auto-satisfaction and what brings us genuine happiness and self-realization.
+So the great sense of all this is to understand what really is our own idea of success, of auto-satisfaction and what brings us genuine happiness and personal accomplishment.